• OUR LADY of CZĘSTOCHOWA: st Sigismund parish church, Słomczyn, Poland; source: own collectionOUR LADY of CZĘSTOCHOWA

 In 1938, he was also put on trial.

-Transported to Wystruć transit camp.
+Transported to Insterburg transit camp.

 On 08.04.1945 deported, with Fr Joseph Vonberg and Fr Hugh Will among others, on a cattle train transport into Russia — north, to Karelia republic where reached — prob. in Petrozavodsk — on c.
 18.04.1945.

-Held either in camp no 120 in Petrozavodsk of branch of camp no 517 in Virandozero on White Sea shore.
+Held either in camp No. 120 in Petrozavodsk of branch of camp No. 517 in Virandozero on White Sea shore.

 There — in a Russian slave labour concentration camp Gulag — perished.